 Golden Delicious Apple Tree Overview

-Just like any other apple tree, the Golden Delicious apple tree grows best when it’s planted in full sun in well-drained soil.
-The tree is moderately vigorous and produces good crop each year if thinned, otherwise will be biennial.
-Grows well in hardiness zones 5 to 8.
-Tolerates late frosts.
-In humid conditions may develop russet skin.
+Just like any other apple tree, the Golden Delicious apple tree grows best when it’s planted in full sun in well-draining soil.
+The tree is moderately vigorous and produces a good crop each year if thinned, otherwise it will be biennial.
+Additionally it grows well in hardiness zones 5 to 8 and tolerates late frosts.
+In humid conditions however it may develop russet skin.
 Golden Delicious keeps well in cold storage for up to five months.
-It is not very disease resistant.
+However It is not very disease resistant.

 Tree Characteristics